MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

    :::column-end:::
 :::row-end:::

-While GenAI opens a wide array of possibilities and scenarios, it's crucial to apply the right tool for the right job.
-In many cases, combining GenAI with traditional machine learning algorithms, conventional code, or business intelligence solutions might yield optimal results.
+> [!NOTE]
+> While "copilot"  refers to the general concept of a generative AI assistant, "Copilot" refers to specific Microsoft products, such as Microsoft 365 Copilot or Dynamics 365 Copilot that ISVs can integrate with.

+Each option varies in complexity and effort.
+Adopting existing Microsoft Copilots is straightforward, extending them with plugins requires minimal effort, and crafting a new copilot experience might need design, science, and engineering.

 It’s important to remember that an AI solution is as good as the data you ground your models on and use as the context.
 Ready-to-use Microsoft Copilots already support a range of scenarios and can be extended with your data, functions, and processes.
 However, the user interface cannot be extended.
 Therefore, it's important to carefully consider your specific scenario, how you can apply GenAI algorithms, and how your user (the "pilot") can benefit from your copilot capability.

 ## Approach 1: Surface your data and services into Microsoft’s Copilots